manyuzhang1996/Building-SDG-Classifiers-on-Investment-Document-with-Machine-Learning-to-Assist-MultiLabeling/README.md

-# Building SDG Classifier: Monitor the Process of the SDGs using Machine Learning
+# Building SDG Classifier: Monitor the Progress of the SDGs using Machine Learning

 This project is mainly about using multiple sets of labels to create different cofident classifiers to classify SDG related document excerpts to 17 SDGs and save human effort in multi-labeling.